domisphere-dev/svcs-server/README.md

 # SVCS Server (a tiny Flask gremlin that holds your commits)

 this is the **server** part of SVCS.
-it’s basically a small flask app that sits there and accepts your SVCS client’s HTTP requests like:
+it's basically a small flask app that sits there and accepts your SVCS client's HTTP requests like:

-> “hello yes i would like to upload my entire `.svcs` folder and also my working directory please”
+> "hello yes i would like to upload my entire `.svcs` folder and also my working directory please"
 > - the client, probably

-it stores “remote repos” on disk under `repos/` and pretends it’s a grown-up version control hosting service. it is not. it is a **filesystem with an attitude**.
+it stores "remote repos" on disk under `repos/` and pretends it's a grown-up version control hosting service. it is not. it is a **filesystem with an attitude**.

 ---